nus-cs2103-AY2223S1/ip/docs/README.md

 # About Luna 🌙
-Luna is your nature-themed desktop app that helps you complete your tasks in the prettiest way possible 🌻
+Luna is your nature-themed desktop app that helps you complete your tasks in the ~~most extra~~ prettiest way possible 🌻

 ✨ Take a sneak peek at Luna's GUI ✨